Pre-trained Gaussian Processes for Bayesian Optimization: Literature Review

 There is a rich literature of innovative methodologies to improve the efficiency of BO given related tasks or additional context.
-Here we discuss the most closely related work and explain why these don't solve the specific scenario which we envision.
+Here we discuss the most closely related work and explain why these do not solve the specific scenario which we envision.
 Specifically, our goal is a methodology that is scalable enough to share information across thousands of tasks, each with potentially hundreds of observations, such as in the context of a large BO service or library.

+Pre-training and prior learning is directly related to meta learning, learning to learn and learning multiple tasks~\citep{UrgenSchmidhuber1995, Baxter1996, minka1997, caruana1997multitask}.
+Such meta learning and multi-task learning ideas can be naturally used to learn a GP prior~\citep[Chapter 5]{rasmussen2006gaussian}.
+We use the word pre-training to refer to supervised pre-training, which is a general approach in the deep learning community~\citep{girshick2014rich, donahue14decaf, devlin2018bert} to transfer knowledge from prior tasks to a new task.
+The same as pre-training deep features on a variety of tasks, \citet{wang2018regret} proposed to learn a GP prior by learning the basis functions, treating the independent function outputs as individual heads of a neural network.
+More recently, there has been theoretical advancement in the PAC-Bayesian framework to understand meta learning~\citep{rothfuss2021pacoh} for GPs.

-Several methods, including that which \hyperbo extends, refer to their method as ``meta-BO''~\citep{wang2018regret, volpp2020meta}.
-However, in this work we use the term more generally to refer to the class of BO methods that use data from existing tasks to optimize a new task.
-Since standard BO is a learning process, it is consistent to call those methods meta BO methods since they learn how to learn.
-Under this viewpoint, multi-task BO~\citep{swersky2013multi, poloczek2017multi, yogatama2014efficient} and transfer learning BO using contextual GPs~\citep{krause2011contextual, bardenet2013collaborative, poloczek2016warm} are both meta BO approaches.
-Some meta BO methods have also been studied for hyperparamter tuning tasks in machine learning~\citep{feurer2015efficient}.
+Several methods, including that which \hyperbo extends, refer to their method as ``meta BO''~\citep{wang2018regret, volpp2020meta}.
+In this work we use the term \emph{meta BO} more generally to refer to the class of BO methods that use data from existing tasks to optimize a new task.
+Since standard BO is a learning process, it is consistent to call those methods meta BO methods given that they learn how to learn.
+Under this viewpoint, meta BO approaches also include multi-task BO~\citep{swersky2013multi, yogatama2014efficient, poloczek2017multi} and transfer learning BO methods, e.g., based on contextual GPs~\citep{krause2011contextual, bardenet2013collaborative, poloczek2016warm}, quantiles~\citep{salinas2020quantile} or ensembles of GPs~\citep{feurer2018practical,wistuba2018scalable}.
+Some meta BO methods have also been studied for hyperparamter tuning tasks in machine learning~\citep{feurer2015efficient, salinas2020quantile}.